 Use Case 3: Equipment Refresh - One-to-Many or Many-to-One

-Q. I have two 12-port switches that I want to combine into one 24-port switch.
-Or I have one 24-port switch and want to break the license into two for two 12-port switches.
+Q. I have two 12-port switches and want to combine licenses into one license for a 24-port switch.
+Alternatively, I have one 24-port switch and want to break the license into two for two 12-port switches.
 Does license portability apply in these cases?

 License Portability Operations